What Are the Flu Shot Side Effects for the 2023-2024 Flu Season?

 The CDC recommends that anyone over the age of 6 months should get the flu vaccine annually to help protect themselves and others from contracting the flu.
 One myth you may hear about getting the flu vaccine is that it can cause you to get the flu.
-This is not the case.
-While it is possible to get sick with the flu even if you have been vaccinated (although you won’t know for sure unless you get a flu test), this can happen because:
+This is not the case; the vaccine cannot give you the flu.
+However, it is possible to get sick with the flu even if you have been vaccinated (although you won’t know for sure unless you get a flu test).
+This can happen because:

 - You may be exposed to a flu virus shortly before getting vaccinated or during the period that it takes the body to gain protection after getting vaccinated.
 This exposure may result in you becoming ill with the flu before the vaccine begins to protect you.
 About two weeks after vaccination, antibodies that provide protection develop in the body.